MSc Exercise Physiology

-About your course
+About this course

-- Developed by world-leading researchers in our pioneering School of Sport and Exercise SciencesAccess to state-of-the-art physiology and biochemistry laboratories in our award-winning Tom Reilly Building
+- Access state-of-the-art physiology and biochemistry laboratories in our award-winning Tom Reilly Building

-- Course available to study full-time (1 year) and part-time (2 years)
+- Study full-time (1 year) or part-time (2 years)

 This Masters programme is ideal if you want to go on to specialise in physiology-related studies at a doctoral level for academic and professional development or if you aspire to a professional career in exercise physiology.

 During your studies you will be provided with detailed knowledge of physiology applied to sport and exercise contexts.
 The programme is also